 If you already know your meaning, this post will put it to a stress test.
 Is your meaning actually your meaning, or have external factors had their way with it?

 If you don’t know your meaning, this post offers an actionable way to find it.

 The additive approach suggests you haven’t found your meaning/purpose yet, but if you just keep on looking, you’ll find it.

-And this approach is mainstream for the same reason the idea of a soulmate is mainstream: we want to believe there’s something out there that will make us happy forever.
+And this approach is mainstream for the same reason the idea of a soulmate or dream job is mainstream: we want to believe there’s something out there that will make us happy forever.

 “I will choose to be unhappy until one day - miraculously - my life purpose presents itself to me” is a sure way to live an unhappy life.

 University will claim meaning comes from good grades, companies claim meaning comes from work hours, political parties claim meaning comes from defending their values.